RyonCS/Job-Application-Tracker-v1/README.md

 ## To-Do and Future Improvements
 - Add support for filtering and sorting jobs based on data, title, location, and position.
+- Support for editing job fields on the Job's homepage.
+- More job fields for storing notes and a link to the job posting.
 - Improve the UI with more modern design libraries.
 - Add unit/integration tests.